Koha-Community/kohadocs/en/source/02_administration.rst

 Description:

 -  The preference can look for stylesheets in the template directory for your OPAC language, for instance: /koha-tmpl/opac-tmpl/prog/en/css.
 If you upload a custom file, opac-mystyles.css to this directory, you can specify it by entering opac-mystyles.css in your opaccolorstylesheet system preference.
 This adds your custom stylesheet as a linked stylesheet alongside the OPAC's default CSS files.
 This method is preferable because linked stylesheets are cached by the user's browser, meaning upon repeat visits to your site the user's browser will not have to re-download the stylesheet, instead using the copy in the browser's cache.

 -  If you would rather, you can upload your CSS to another server and enter the full URL pointing to it's location remember to begin the URL with http://

 **Note**

 Leave this field blank to disable it

 **Note**

 This file will add a linked CSS, not replace the existing default CSS.

-`OpacAddMastheadLibraryPulldown <#OpacAddMastheadLibraryPulldown>`__
+.. _opacaddmastheadlibrarypulldown-label:

+OpacAddMastheadLibraryPulldown
 ''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

 Default: Don't add